RenatoSGR/aksdeepdive/README.md

 - Azure Kubernetes Fleet Manager - Manage multiple AKS clusters
 - AKS (Azure Kubernetes Services) - Cilium Network Data Plane & CNI Overlay Network Plugin

-## 3. Manual Setup Environment
+## 3. Environment Setup

-Please check the [pre-requisites](pre-requisites.md) file for the setup of the environment.
+Please check the **[pre-requisites](pre-requisites.md)** file for the setup of the environment.

+After running all the pre-requisites, please follow the below steps

 ### 3.1.
 Login into the cluster